What is EPCIS?

 - Regulatory compliance for suppliers exporting to regulated markets

-- Seamless cross-platform visibility between partners using different systems
+- Cross-platform visibility between partners using different systems

 - Reduced data silos through open, standards-based interoperability